 Prepare a Proposal

-The University of Arkansas Research and Sponsored Programs (RSSP) office submits all proposals on behalf of the principal investigators.
-Investigators should contact their department's assigned OSP grants specialist as soon as s/he decides to respond to a funding opportunity.
+The University of Arkansas Office of Sponsored Programs (OSP) submits all proposals on behalf of the principal investigators.
+Investigators should contact their department's assigned OSP grants specialist as soon as they decide to respond to a funding opportunity.
 This will ensure sufficient time to develop a competitive proposal, complete all sponsor-required forms and certifications, and secure all required approvals.
 Submission approval is evidenced by completion/approval through the University of Arkansas Streamlyne system.

 After the principal investigator (PI) and any co-investigators have electronically signed the proposal in Streamlyne, it must be reviewed and approved by all designated approvers including the investigators’ department head(s), associate dean(s) for research and the OSP director who serves as the final approver.
 The grants specialist will ensure the proposal is submitted to the sponsor once the approval process is complete.